mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-Because KeyInput takes care of input logic, the Input function can be dramatically simplified, and so can Update.
+Because `KeyInput` takes care of console input logic, the Input function can be dramatically simplified, and so can `Update`.

-TODO keep reviewing <---------
+now when we run the program to test it, key events are not lost, even when the keyDelay is lowered to much less than the `Update`'s `DeltaTime`.

-now when we run the program to test it, key events are not lost, even when the keyDelay is lowered to much less than the Update's DeltaTime.
+the input bug is fixed!

-but we still want to reduce that deltaTime, and we have a technique to do it still.
+let's keep working on the graphics optimization

 The image doesn't actually need to be fully refresh every frame, only a few characters change each frame.
 This is similar to a graphics optimization technique called Pixel Caching, done here with character glyphs.